 Acronym.
 Mineral components with suitable characteristics (CaO, SiO2, Al2O3, Fe2O4) that, in relation to the cement production process, can be used in partial replacement of the clinker contributing to the reduction of CO2 emissions into the atmosphere.
-The mineral component can be either coming from natural resources (eg. pozzolane, clay) or be by-product of other industries (eg. slag from the steel industry, Fly ash from power plant).
+The mineral component can be either coming from natural resources (e.g., pozzolane, clay) or as a by-product of other industrial activities (e.g., slag from the steel industry, fly ash from power plant).

 mg / Nm3

-Unit of measurement of concentration that is used for atmospheric macro pollutants; indicates the milligrams of substances present in a cubic meter of gas at normalized conditions (0° C temperature and 1.013 bar of pressure).
+Unit of measurement of concentration that is used for atmospheric macro pollutants; indicates the milligrams of substances present in a cubic meter of gas at standard conditions (0°C of temperature and 1.013 bar of pressure).

-The distinction with the quarries is based on the type of material extracted.
-For mines we talk about 1st cat material. (eg. cement marl).
+The distinction with the quarry is based on the type of material extracted.
+For mines we talk about 1st cat material (e.g., cement marl).
 However, in the cement industry the term of quarry is widely used whether it is a mine or a quarry.

 Set of activities aimed at quantifying the parameters that indicate the status of an industrial process.
-It can be referred to the environment (air, water bodies, subsoil), quality (cement performance) or process.
+It can be referred to the environment (air, water bodies, subsoil), to the safety (incidents, injuries, near miss), quality (cement performance) or process.

 Nitrogen oxides (NOx)

-Gases produced, among other things, due to oxidation of atmospheric nitrogen or nitrogen contained in fossil fuels.
+Gases produced, among other things, due to oxidation of atmospheric nitrogen or nitrogen contained in fuels.
 Nitrogen oxides can act on the airways synergistically with other gases and participate as "precursors" in the formation of photochemical oxidants (ozone, organic peroxides).
-They are, after sulfur dioxide, the most widespread and aggressive air pollutants and with this they give rise to the so-called "acid rains".
+They are, after sulfur dioxide, the most widespread and aggressive air pollutants rising the so-called "acid rains".
 NOx occurs during combustion.
-Cement kiln are usually setting measures to control NOx emission either through primary measures or abatement (like SNCR)
+Cement kiln are usually setting measures to control NOx emission either through primary measures or abatement (e.g., SNCR processes).

 Unstable gas whose molecule consists of three oxygen atoms.
 It has strong oxidizing power.
 It plays an important role in the radiant balance of the atmosphere.

 Carbonaceous product obtained from mineral oils by thermal splitting.
-As such it is a by product of the oil industry.
-It is considered as a traditional fossil fuel and is widely used in the cement industry However, in the cement industry the term of quarry is widely used whether it is a mine or a quarry.
+As such it is a product of the oil industry.
+It is considered as a traditional fossil fuel and is widely used in the cement industry.

-Natural materials consisting of volcanic or sedimentary deposits that, thanks to a mineralogical composition rich in SiO2, Al2O3, Fe2O3 and other oxides, hold hydraulic properties.
+Natural materials consisting of volcanic or sedimentary deposits that, thanks to a mineralogical composition rich in SiO2, Al2O3, Fe2O3 and other oxides, have hydraulic properties.